Toronto-gauge railways: Heavy rail

 Using Toronto gauge for the Yonge subway line had secondary benefits.
 A number of ex-streetcar vehicles were used as work trains for the subway, taking advantage of the common gauge.
 Before the opening of the Yonge subway in 1954, there was also a temporary interchange track between the Yonge streetcar line and the Davisville Yard on the north side of the Belt Line bridge.
 In 1953, subway cars 5000 and 5001, after being displayed at the Canadian National Exhibition, were mounted on shop bogies and towed at night by a Peter Witt motor to the Davisville Yard via the Yonge streetcar line using the temporary interchange.
 (They arrived at the CNE from the Hillcrest Complex via the Bathurst streetcar line.
 Because of the subway car width, buses had to replace night streetcar service during the movements.
 At the CNE, the subway cars were displayed on their proper subway bogies.)

-Subway lines 1, 2, and 4 all use Toronto gauge to allow the interchange of equipment between these lines.
-Initially, after the Bloor–Danforth line opened in 1966, trains from the Yonge–University line terminated at the termini of Bloor–Danforth line as a trial for interlining.
-However, the trial ended six months later.
-The Sheppard subway has no carhouse, and so for servicing, its trains must transfer to line 1 to reach the Davisville Yard.